youcancodenet/main/README.md

 ### 📖 Docusaurus Tutorials

-Learn how to build and customize your own documentation site with Docusaurus — the same tool powering this site!
+Learn how to build and customize your own documentation engine with Docusaurus — the same tool powering this site!

 - [Docusaurus - Intro](https://youcancode.net/docs/docusaurus)
 - [Docusaurus - Basics](https://youcancode.net/docs/category/docusaurus---basics)